-In arriving at its compensation decisions for our executive officers, including our NEOs, for 2021, the Compensation Committee considered competitive market data and an analysis prepared by Compensia.
+In arriving at its compensation decisions for our executive officers, including our NEOs, for 2023, the Compensation Committee considered competitive market data and an analysis prepared by Compensia.
 In making its decisions, the Compensation Committee evaluates this data and analysis as an important reference point but does not reach its conclusions on a formulaic basis.
 This analysis was based on a review of the compensation practices of a select group of peer companies which was approved by the Compensation Committee after reviewing data prepared by Compensia and input from management.
-In selecting companies for the compensation peer group, the Compensation Committee identified companies headquartered in the U.S. in the semiconductor capital equipment and electronic capital equipment and instrumentation sectors that were comparable to us on the basis of 0.4x - 2.5x revenue, 0.25 - 5.0x our market capitalization, and that had similar scope of operations, and which the Compensation Committee believed may compete with us for executive talent.
+In selecting companies for the compensation peer group, the Compensation Committee identified companies headquartered in the U.S. in the semiconductor capital equipment, electronic capital equipment and instrumentation sectors that were comparable to us on the basis of 0.5x - 2.5x revenue, 0.25 - 5.0x our market capitalization, and that had similar scope of operations, and which the Compensation Committee believed may compete with us for executive talent.

-In October 2021, the Compensation Committee revised the compensation peer group due to the acquisition of MTS Systems and two other members, Entegris and Synaptics, no longer meeting the relevant peer financial profile.
-To increase the compensation peer group size, the Compensation Committee added six new members: Badger Meter, Harmonic, Ichor Holdings, MACOM Technology Solutions, MaxLinear and SMART Global Holding
+On September 7, 2022, the Compensation Committee revised the compensation peer group due to the acquisition of CMC Materials and the divestiture of Brooks Automation's semiconductor business to a privately held entity, and consequently these two companies no longer met the relevant peer financial profile.
+To increase the compensation peer group size, the Compensation Committee added two new members: Alpha and Omega Semiconductor, and National Instruments.

-For 2022, the compensation peer group now consists of the following 19 companies:
+For determining executive compensation levels in 2023 the compensation peer group consisted of the following 19 companies:

-Advanced Energy Industries CMC Materials MACOM Technology Solutions Photronics Axcelis Technologies FormFactor MaxLinear SMART Global Holdings Azenta Harmonic Novanta Ultra Clean Holdings Badger Meter Ichor Holdings Onto Innovation Vecco Instruments Cirrus Logic Kulicke & Soffa OSI Systems
+Advanced Energy Industries FormFactor MaxLinear Photronics Alpha and Omega Semiconductor Harmonic National Instruments SMART Global Holdings Axcelis Technologies Ichor Holdings Novanta Ultra Clean Holdings Badger Meter Kulicke & Soffa Onto Innovation Veeco Instruments Cirrus Logic MACOM Technology Solutions OSI Systems

 Generally, historical data on the compensation practices of the companies in the compensation peer group was gathered by Compensia from publicly available sources, including publicly available databases.
-Peer company data is gathered with respect to base salary, target annual incentive opportunities, equity awards (including stock options, RSU awards, and PSU awards), and long-term cash-based awards.
-In addition, similar data was gathered from the Radford High-Technology Executive Compensation survey for purposes of providing additional perspective in the case of executive positions where the compensation peer group offered a limited number of relevant data points.
+Peer company data was gathered with respect to base salary, target annual incentive opportunities, equity awards (including stock options, RSU awards, and PSU awards), and long-term cash-based awards.
+In addition, similar data was gathered from the Radford McLagan Compensation Database for purposes of providing additional perspective in the case of executive positions where the compensation peer group offered a limited number of relevant data points.